Home ImprovementChristmas Safety Tips to Consider While Decorating

 You can use your old Christmas tree as a basis for your composter.
 Trim the tree branches so they can be easily inserted into the composter and stack them.
 Naturally, the smaller the pieces, the better.
 Afterwards, you can add your kitchen scraps.

 If you decide to go down this road, know that you should never throw your Christmas tree into your indoor fireplace.
 When on fire, pine needles emit harmful fumes, such as hydrogen cyanide, while the branches will generate large amounts of heat.
-Not only will it become hazardous to your breathing system, but those amounts of heat may lead to a chimney fire.
+Not only will it become hazardous to your breathing system, but those amounts of heat may lead to a chimney fire if the chimney haven’t been cleaned recently.

 That’s why it is much easier to use it outdoors, at a fire pit.
 Just make sure the tree is completely dry before chopping it up into pieces and throwing them to be engulfed in flames.